Yosodog/Nexus-AMS-Discord/README.md

 Create a new file in `src/commands/` exporting `data` (a `SlashCommandBuilder`) and `execute`.
 The loader auto-registers any `.js` file in that folder except `index.js`.

 ## Notes
-- Reverb WebSocket reconnect/heartbeat logic is scaffolded but the connection is intentionally disabled in `src/bot.js` until the integration is ready.
 - Logging redacts known secrets; still avoid logging sensitive payloads directly.